 Planning a visit to Dix Park and have questions about accessibility?
 Contact Joseph Voska, Programs and Operations Supervisor, at 919-996-6688 or firstname.lastname@example.org

-- The Dix Park sunflower field is a City of Raleigh inter-departmental effort between Public Utilities, Office of Sustainability and Parks, Recreation and Cultural Resources.
+- The Dix Park sunflower field is a City of Raleigh inter-departmental effort between Raleigh Water, Office of Sustainability and Parks, Recreation and Cultural Resources.

 - This has been a perfect partnership project for these departments because it not only created a stunning garden feature at the park, but also provides a safe area for people to get up close and personal with the sunflowers that the City plants each year.

-- Public Utilities harvest the Dix Park sunflowers to process biodiesel for educational programs and demonstrations.
+- After the bloom is over, Raleigh Water harvests the sunflowers at Dix Park to process biodiesel for educational programs and demonstrations.
 These include the NC Farm Show, The Got to Be NC Ag Festival and The Got to be NC Bioenergy Conference in Raleigh and Asheville, NC.

-- The benefits of sunflowers are not only their ability to become biofuel, but also are excellent for pollinators.
-The Dix Park sunflower field serves as a massive pollinator habitat for bees and other species.
-Raleigh celebrates National Pollinator Week in June.
+- The Dix Park Sunflower Field serves as a massive pollinator habitat for bees and other species.
+Raleigh is a member of Bee City USA and celebrates National Pollinator Week in June.

 - Picking the flowers or eating the sunflower seeds